Fauzan555/Credit_card_fraud_detection/README.md

 ## 📌 Overview
-An end-to-end machine learning project for detecting fraudulent transactions using multiple classification models. credit card fraud is a serious issue with highly imbalanced datasets.
+An end-to-end machine learning project for detecting fraudulent transactions using multiple classification models.
 The goal of this project is to:

-.Train & evaluate multiple ML classifiers
+# Train & evaluate multiple ML classifiers
-.Handle data imbalance using SMOTE

 ## Dataset
 Source: https://www.kaggle.com/datasets/nelgiriyewithana/credit-card-fraud-detection-dataset-2023
 Features: V1 to V28 and Amount